 We have already covered a few times that bettas are territorial and will often attack their own kind when they feel the need to protect their space or a mate, so will a betta fish attack its own reflection?

-Betta fish are pretty intelligent, but they will not understand the purpose of a mirror and certainly won’t realize that what they see in a mirror is only a reflection of themselves.
-Because of this, betta fish will attack their own reflection if they are feeling threatened.
+Betta fish are pretty intelligent, but they will not understand the purpose of a mirror and certainly won’t realize what they see in a mirror is only a reflection of themselves.
+Because of this, betta fish will attack their own reflection as if being threatened.

 Betta Glass Surfing